 Out in the wilds, an aged man tells his grandchildren a tale of his own youth.
 After his mother dies, his usually-absent father, whom he barely knows, takes him into these same wilds to hunt for a grizzly.
 They find a mother bear with two cubs.
 The hunters capture the cubs, but the grizzly captures the lad.
-Somehow, boy and bear bond and trek across the forest with dad and an Indian friend on their trail.
+Somehow, boy and bear bond and trek across the forest with dad and a First Nations friend on their trail.
 After a while, the boy figures out where he and his new mother are going: toward her cubs.
 Rifles, dogs, hunters, bear, cubs, father, and son are headed for a rendezvous.
 Written by

 4 of 4 people found this review helpful.